dayweek/mstore/README.md

 fakeroot dpkg -i mstore_0.0.1-1_armel.deb
 ```

-There is also Debian repository in located in `repository`.
+There is also Debian repository located in `repository`.

 ## Copyright